How To Edit Your WordPress User Profile

 - Change Password

-Please refer to the above image as you go through the descriptions below.
+Please refer to the screenshot above as you work through the descriptions below.

 1 – How To Access Your User Profile

-As mentioned above, you can access your profile by clicking on your username, which is displayed in the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the main navigation menu.
+As we’ve already described, you can always access your profile by clicking on the “Howdy, User Name” tab and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the dashboard menu.